 This course is an in depth examination of leadership theories, principles and practices.
 The complex relationship between leadership theory and practice will be explored through multimedia, case studies and service learning.
+Prerequisite: Senior Level standing

 OL 401 Legal, Ethical and Spiritual Dimensions Leadership (3 Credits)